minekube/connect/.web/docs/guide/protections.md

 _Server protections are a set of features that protect your server from malicious players and attacks._

-The best way to protect your server is to hide it behind the [Connect Network](/guide/#the-connect-network) and enable online-mode.
+The best way to protect your server is to hide the public IP behind the [Connect Network](/guide/#the-connect-network) and enable online-mode.

 ## DDoS Protection